mquandalle/meteor-stylus/README.md

 stylesheets and helps reduce code duplication in CSS files.

-With the stylus package installed, `.styl` files in your application are automatically compiled to CSS and the results are included in the client CSS bundle along with the corresponding source map in development environment.
+With the stylus package installed, `.styl` files in your application are automatically compiled to CSS and the results are included in the client CSS.

+## Source Maps

+This package also automatically provide source map in the development environment, so that you can read your original stylus file in the debugger tools of the browser.

 ## Imports

 If you want to `@import` a file, give it the extension `.import.styl` to prevent Meteor from processing it independently.

-This packages suppports both relative and absolute `@import`.
+This packages supports both relative and absolute `@import`.
 Absolute `@import` are relative to your root meteor application directory, you shouldn't precede its path by `/`.